Guy-L/2hu-patches/blob/README.md

 Replaces most of the music in supported games by [Thomas Light](https://www.youtube.com/channel/UCstM7ToXNepL-TZxiuRZ21w)'s Blob Opera renditions.<br>Also includes a few cheeky graphical changes for the title screen and the song names.

+#### Install Guide:

+Blob Patch is a thcrap patch.
+If you've never used thcrap, first [download](https://www.thpatch.net/wiki/Touhou_Patch_Center:Download) the latest version of the patcher and run `thcrap.exe`.
+On the patch selection screen, click `Advanced mode...` and scroll down to my patch list (Guy's patches), select the first one.
+Point thcrap to the location of your games folder, create the shortcuts you want, and wait for the download to finish.
+You can now run the patch.

 ![Music room screen](https://i.imgur.com/ufLIHxV.png)

 #### To Do: